Dance in Singapore: 1980s-1990s

 From the 1980s to 1990s, Singapore saw a normalisation of art practices as it moved away from being a cultural desert to a more culturally vibrant society.
 During the 1960s to 70s, the economy was the main priority of the government and the arts was seen as a tool for nation-building.
 But Singapore's economy began to stabilise towards the 1980s, the government's view towards the arts shifted toward a more economic function.
 Under the leadership of Prime Minister Goh Chok Tong, the government planned a road map for the arts to work towards their goal of making Singapore a “global city for the arts” by 1999.
 This was also written in the 1989 Advisory Council on Culture and the Arts (ACCA) which proposed recommendations such as the establishment of a National Arts Council (NAC), development of arts education, new arts infrastructures and increased funding to support cultural groups.

-National Theatre Dance Company (NTDC)
+National Theatre Chinese Dance Company (NTCDC)

-In May 1980, the National Theatre Dance Company (NTDC) was formed by National Theatre Trust, upon the successful completion of the dance training programme conducted by prominent Hong Kong instructor, Mr. Cheng Shu Jing.
+In May 1980, the National Theatre Chinese Dance Company (NTCDC) was formed by the National Theatre Trust, upon the successful completion of the dance training programme conducted by prominent Hong Kong instructor, Mr. Cheng Shu Jing.
 The training programme had culminated in a concert, "An Evening of Chinese Dances" being performed on 24 Nov 1979.
-NTDC evolved to become Theatre Arts Troupe in 1992, after National Theatre Trust amalgamated into the National Arts Council (NAC).
+NTCDC evolved to become Theatre Arts Troupe in 1992, after National Theatre Trust amalgamated into the National Arts Council (NAC).